 ^e For trackout, the distances should be measured from the side of the roads used by construction traffic.
-Without site-specific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
 The impact declines with distance from the site, and it is only necessary to consider trackout impacts up to 50 m from the edge of the road.

-Table 4: Sensitivity of the Area to Ecological Impacts ab
+Table 4: Sensitivity of the Area to Ecological Impacts ^{ab}

 Distance from the Source (m) ^c

 Receptor Sensitivity <20 <50

-High Medium Medium
+High High Medium

 Medium Medium Low

 Low Low Low